 Salman Rushdie

-After his fourth novel, The Satanic Verses (1988), Rushdie became the subject of several assassination attempts and death threats, including a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
-In total, 20 countries banned the book.
+After his fourth novel, The Satanic Verses (1988), Rushdie became the subject of several assassination attempts and death threats because of what was seen by some to be an irreverent depiction of Muhammad.
+This included a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
+The book was banned in 20 countries.
 Numerous killings and bombings have been carried out by extremists who cite the book as motivation, sparking a debate about censorship and religiously motivated violence.
-In 2022, Rushdie survived a stabbing at the Chautauqua Institution in Chautauqua, New York that led to loss of his right eye and damage to his liver and hands.
+In 2022, Rushdie survived a stabbing at the Chautauqua Institution in Chautauqua, New York, that led to loss of his right eye and damage to his liver and hands.

 In 1983, Rushdie was elected a fellow of the Royal Society of Literature.
 He was appointed a Commandeur de l'Ordre des Arts et des Lettres of France in 1999.
 Rushdie was knighted in 2007 for his services to literature.
 In 2008, The Times ranked him 13th on its list of the 50 greatest British writers since 1945.
 Since 2000, Rushdie has lived in the United States.
 He was named Distinguished Writer in Residence at the Arthur L. Carter Journalism Institute of New York University in 2015.
 Earlier, he taught at Emory University.
 He was elected to the American Academy of Arts and Letters.
 In 2012, he published Joseph Anton: A Memoir, an account of his life in the wake of the events following The Satanic Verses.
 Rushdie was named one of the 100 most influential people in the world by Time magazine in April 2023.

-Rushdie's personal life, including his five marriages and four divorces, has attracted notable media attention and controversies, particularly during his marriage to television personality, model, producer, author, businessperson, and activist Padma Lakshmi.
+Rushdie's personal life, including his five marriages and four divorces, has attracted media attention, particularly during his marriage to television personality and activist Padma Lakshmi.

 Biography from the Wikipedia article Salman Rushdie.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.